NVMeTCP-IP Core for 25G Datasheet

 EMAC Interface

-1) The IP asserts MacTxValid to 1b and sends the first data (D0) on MacTxData.
-All 64-bit data are valid, except the final data that may be valid for some bytes.
-Therefore, MacTxKeep is equal to FFh for every data, except the final data.
-The inputs latch the value until MacTxReady is asserted to 1b.
+1) The IP asserts MacTxValid to 1b and begins transmitting the first data (D0) on MacTxData.
+Except for the final data, all 64-bit data are valid, thus MacTxKeep is set to FFh for each data transfer, indicating full byte validity.
+The first data values are held until MacTxReady is confirmed to be asserted at 1b.

-Similar to Transmit EMAC interface, the data of one packet must be received continuously in Receive EMAC interface.
-Valid signal must be asserted to 1b between the start of the packet and the end of the packet, as shown in Figure 15.
+Similar to Transmit EMAC interface, the Receive EMAC interface ensures that the data within a single packet is received continuously without interruption.
+The valid signal, MacRxValid, must be asserted to 1b from the start to the end of the packet, as depicted in Figure 15.

 Verification Methods